mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 array_sep(field, ws)
 {% end %}

 Named Parsers can be parameterized with both parsers and values.
-Note that parser params are always `snake_case` while value params are always `UpperCamelCase`.
+Parser params are always `snake_case` while value params are always `UpperCamelCase`.

 {% possum_example_large(input="12345" input_rows=1 parser_rows=5) %}
 if(condition, Then) = condition $ Then

-if(12345, "Password Accepted")
+if(12345, ["return", "this", "array"])
+{% end %}

+There's one edge case when passing values as parser args, which is that values which could be confused with parsers must be prefixed with a `$`.
+This includes strings, numbers, and the constants `true`, `false`, and `null`.
+Arrays, objects, and `UpperCamelCase` variables are always values, so there's no need to disambiguate.

+{% possum_example_large(input="12345" input_rows=1 parser_rows=5) %}
+if(condition, Then) = condition $ Then

+if(12345, $"return this string")
 {% end %}

 Named parsers can be recursive and referenced before they are declared.
 The main parser can come before, after, or in between named parser declarations.